 The concept of ‘family’ has a wide definition, and includes people who live with and support those living with HIV.
 Whilst living with HIV includes sadness, families speak

 of how they are empowered by dealing with the many challenges that are part of HIV.
 In the face of HIV, there is compassion and courage, openness, sharing and love.

 As part of the project, members of the twelve families also participated in creative, cultural, performatory workshops, and shared their experiences.

 Christo and Liesel Greyling live in Ruimsig, a gated community where children ride their bikes on the street.
 Christo is the first Dutch Reformed minister to have been open about his HIV status.
 He left the church two months later to form an AIDS ministry.
 Liesel found out that Christo was HIV positive after dating him for six months.
 Doctors at the time gave Christo three to six months to live.
 They have now been married for 16 years, and have two children.
 Every anniversary together, they say, is a bonus.

+I know that I have to face the possibility that I might be a single parent sooner than many of my friends.
 I have not thought of the details yet, but I know that I will be able to handle it.
 I have learnt a lot in the past twenty years.
-I try not to think about the future every day, otherwise I miss the present" - Liesel
+I try not to think about the future every day, otherwise I miss the present” – Liesel

 Naboe Abrahams was married at the age of 15.
 Her husband died soon after, leaving Naboe pregnant and unaware of the cause of his death.